GitOps Repository Structures and Patterns Part 6: Example Repositories

 .

 Figure 7 shows the structure simplified to five environments.
-The starting point is the subfolders of an environment in the envs folder, for example envs/prod-eu
+The starting point is the subfolders of an environment in the envs

 .
-These subfolders would be included by Argo CD application
+These subfolders would be included by Argo CD Application

-or Flux kustomization
+or Flux Kustomization

 .
 In each subfolder there is a kustomization.yaml

-, which uses the base folder as a basis, which contains identical config in all environments.
-In addition, the Config of the variants (folder variants
+folder as a basis, which contains identical config in all environments.
+The config of the variants is placed in subfolders of variants

-) is included, for example eu
+, for example eu

 and prod